 Rest and Nap Periods: Child/youth enrolled in CDC and FCC full-day programs or hourly care will have a rest period, usually following lunch.
-Child/youth wishing to nap can do so, while other child/youths engage in some other quiet activity (e.g., read a book, coloring, etc).
+Child/youth wishing to nap can do so, while other child/youths engage in some other quiet activity (e.g. read a book, coloring, etc).
 Infants are allowed to follow their own resting/napping patterns.

-Personal Items from Home: CYS is not responsible for lost or damaged personal items
+Personal Items from Home:

-• Clothing: Children should come to the center dressed appropriately for the weather (e.g. jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
+• Clothing: Children should come to the center dressed appropriately for the weather (e.g) jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
 Children should come in "play clothes" so that they feel free to participate in indoor and outdoor activities.
 Long dresses are not permitted for safety reasons.
-Washable clothing is recommended as children may be involved in messy developmental activities (e.g., art, cooking, and water and sand play).
+Washable clothing is recommended as children may be involved in messy developmental activities (e.g. art, cooking, and water and sand play).
 Two changes of clothing for all children under school-age are recommended.
 All clothing and accessories should be labeled with your child's full name.
 No hoodies with drawstrings are permitted in the facilities.
 Youth will follow the dress code outlined by USD 475.

-- Shoes: Children's footwear should have rubber soles and be suitable for running, climbing and jumping.
+- Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
 For safety reasons, closed toe and closed heel shoes are required.
-Infants who are walking are required to wear shoes in the facilities. - Jewelry: Accessories such as bracelets and necklaces, to include teething bracelets and necklaces, are prohibited in programs due to the choking and strangulation hazards they pose. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
+Infants who are walking are required to wear shoes in the facilities. - Jewelry: accessories such as earrings, rings, bracelets, necklaces, and barrettes are not allowed in programs where it presents a choking hazard. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
 The naptime toy or blanket will be put in the child's cubby and be made available for use during naptime.
 These items will need to be taken home for weekly laundering.
-Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's full name.
+Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's full name. - Infant Pacifiers: All infant pacifiers must be labeled with child's name and cannot be attached to anything such as strings or stuffed animals.

 Lost and Found: Each program has established a lost and found area for misplaced items.
 Please ask your program manager for more information.
-Please note that CYS will not replace lost personal items.

-Diapering/Toileting/Tooth Brushing:
+Diapering/Toileting Training/Tooth Brushing: